VCAM features a number of facilities and initiatives supporting film and media work by Haverford students and faculty.

 Brief description of how funds will be used, including potential dates, venues, and budget breakdown.

-DocuLab is a donor-funded five-year program that supports student-faculty documentary work in VCAM.
+DocuLab was a donor-funded five-year program that developed student-faculty documentary work in VCAM.

 Community Media Lab

 Students, faculty and community members will spend six weeks working with local media professionals and Haverford IITS staff to explore Philadelphia and surrounding areas through different visual and sonic media and genres (iPhones, photography, professional documentary, podcasts et al.) Contact VCAM Associate Director James Weissinger at jweissin [at] haverford.edu for more information.

 VCAM Equipment Checkout (VCAM 101B) houses cameras, lights, and other equipment used in VCAM courses with film/media components.
 Additional equipment is available in the Stokes Instructional Technology Center.
 Haverford VCAM equipment loans are provided to Haverford College students, faculty, and staff currently enrolled in related video production courses, or for use in conjunction with VCAM sponsored events.
 Bryn Mawr College and Swarthmore College students enrolled in a VCAM video production course may borrow equipment as needed for assignments in that class.

 The VCAM Screening Room (VCAM 001) serves as a venue for classes, co-curricular screenings, and public events in VCAM.
 Users can connect their laptops directly at the podium via HDMI or VGA connection to project onto the screen.
 They can also screen a DVD or Blu-ray in the space by accessing the player in the projection booth.
 Requests must be made a week in advance to provide student support for a screening involving a DVD or Blu-ray.
 The Screening Room also hosts a Digital Cinema Projector for special events with visiting filmmakers or film-related courses.